 Once you’re connected and the J-Link is plugged into your host USB, the next step is to install the nRF5 Command Line Tools.
 This software is available for Windows, Linux, and macOS.
-It can be downloaded here.
 The version we are using is for macOS.
 Once downloaded and extracted, you can change directories into the extracted archive folder and run the command-line application nRFJPROG.
 Here is an example command to read the MCU’s registries:

 Next, we can use the command-line application to also read and write other key segments of the device’s memory.
 We recommend examining the other arguments of the nrfjprog application, which can be listed by running this command: